Recipes & Cooking

 You say you have no time?
 Ditch the morning rush excuses.
 Here are tasty, quick breakfast ideas to help fuel your day.

 Foxys Forest Manufacture/Shutterstock

 Having a solid morning meal may help prevent overeating the rest of the day, Joy Bauer, RD, told Woman’s Day.
 But research has consistently shown that including protein is the key to feeling full and quelling mid-morning munchies.
 (Sorry, doughnuts.)
 Think you’re too busy?
-Here’s a week’s worth of healthy and quick breakfast ideas.
+Here’s over a week’s worth of healthy and easy breakfast ideas.
 Just try to avoid these 17 “healthy” breakfast mistakes everyone makes.

 Berry pie oatmeal

 Whole-grain oats at breakfast become even healthier in this Blackberry Pie Oatmeal recipe adapted from Oprah magazine.
 Top a bowl of cooked oats with 1/3 cup blackberries (or your favorite), then add 1 tablespoon chopped walnuts and one crushed graham cracker.
 One of the most antioxidant-rich fruits, berries are loaded with fiber and vitamin C. Walnuts’ protein and fat help make the oatmeal more satiating.